sdr-enthusiasts/docker-baseimage/README.md

 Simply add `FROM ghcr.io/fredclausen/docker-baseimage:<tag>` at the top of your Dockerfile, replacing `<tag>` with one of the tags above.

+The base image provides an `[ENTRYPOINT]` for starting the container so unless you have a specific reason to change this you do not have to provide an `[ENTRYPOINT]` in your `Dockerfile`.

 Example:

 ```Dockerfile